persts/BBoxEE/Readme.md

 ```
 Note: This export command needs to run from every new terminal you start.
 If you wish to avoid running this manually, you can add it as a new line to the end of your ~/.bashrc file.

+## Quick Start Guide
+We have put together a [quick start guide](https://github.com/persts/BBoxEE/blob/master/doc/Quick%20Start%20Guide.pdf).
+This quick start guide is intended to introduce the basic functionality of BBoxEE.
+It is not intended to be a comprehensive user guide.
+Additional documentation will follow.